Real Estate & the Built Environment

 REAL 3337 Real Estate Securities and Syndications (4 Credits)

 Introduction to real estate securities; emphasis on private offerings; determining whether a contemplated transaction involves a security, and what happens if it does; exemptions from registration (Reg D); registration requirements; investor suitability, how to syndicate, acquisition of property, marketing of the property, tax structure and formation of syndication, compensation to syndicators, real estate tax considerations.
 Application of sustainability concepts is important in this class dealing with real estate securities issues.
-Prerequisite: Junior or Senior Standing.
+Prerequisites: Junior or Senior Standing.

 REAL 3357 Corporate Real Estate and Management (4 Credits)